 On the other hand, in India the body is wrapped in bright-colored cloth and borne through the streets as the bearers chant over and over: Rama Nama satya hai–the Name of God is real–or a similar affirmation that spirit is real and death is an illusion.
 Reaching the crematory ground, scriptural passages affirming the immortality of the spirit are recited as the fire is kindled.
 When the ceremony is finished the bearers walk away without a backward look.
 A television documentary entitled Forest of Bliss, showing a day at the burning ground of Varanasi (Benares) is worth viewing as it shows belief in immortality being lived out.

 The key thing in all this is actual realization of our immortality, not just a hope or belief.
 And this is a matter of spiritual practice, as Krishna will inform Arjuna.

 Something must be done.
 We must enter the dharma-field of our inner awareness and do the needful.
-“For the protection of the good and the destruction of evil doers, for the sake of establishing righteousness [dharma], I am born in every age” (4:8).
+“For protection of the righteous and destruction of evildoers, for the establishing of dharma, I manifest myself from age to age” (4:8).
 Like Krishna we must release the holiness of our spirit and annihilate the delusion of sin.
 Then we will be righteous.
-Like Arjuna we will often shrink back, get “confused,” and try to abandon our duty.
-But if, also like Arjuna, we make spirit-consciousness our “charioteer” we will come out all right, victorious and wise.
+Like Arjuna we may shrink back, get confused, and try to abandon our duty.
+But if, also like Arjuna, we make spirit-consciousness our charioteer we will come out all right, victorious and wise.